bruce-wh-li/cloud-pathfinder/vuepress/src/Documentation/Pre-reading-material/000700_communities_of_practise.md

 ## Value of Communities

 * A strong community will
-    * Provide an anser before the platform team can
+    * Provide an answer before the platform team can
         * Operational cost savings
         * Faster Service turnarounds
     * Self-organize to co-create reusable artifacts